BowlerHatLLC/vscode-swf-debug/distribution/src/assembly/README.md

       "profile": "desktop",
       "program": "${workspaceRoot}/build/air/application.xml",
       "rootDirectory": "${workspaceRoot}/build/air/bin",
-      "runtimeExecutable": "/path/to/AIR_SDK/bin/adl"
+      "runtimeExecutable": "/absolute/path/to/AIR_SDK/bin/adl"
     }
   ]
 }
 ```

-Ideally, the path to **adl** should be absolute, instead of being relative to the current workspace folder.
 On macOS, use _adl_ as the excutable name.
 On Windows, use _adl.exe_.

 > When setting up Lime and OpenFL, you may have already [set up the path to the Adobe AIR SDK](https://lime.software/docs/advanced-setup/air/), which is stored in _~/.lime/config.xml_.
 It's a good idea to use the same SDK for debugging.